konsolebox/scripts/README.md

 #### binfind.sh

-Searches for binary files based from the value of `$PATH`.
+Searches for binary files based on the value of `$PATH`.

 #### init/build-and-copy.sh